 The average American spends thousands a year on car insurance, but those costs should never be dependent on a physical or mental disability.
 If you are medically able to drive, disability car insurance should be offered to you at fair rates.

 Thanks to the landmark Americans with Disabilities Act (ADA), it is illegal for auto insurance companies to charge higher rates based on a physical or mental disability.
-At most, your insurer may request that a doctor verify your driving capabilities.
+At most, your insurance provider may request that a doctor verify your driving capabilities.
 Apart from that, as long as you meet insurance disclosure requirements by being up front about any disabilities, insurance companies are legally obligated to make fair rates available to you.

 Despite legal loopholes, insurance for disabled drivers can and should cover any special vehicle modifications fairly and affordably.
 While adaptive equipment like wheelchair ramps, custom hand controls, siren detectors, amputee rings, or swivel chairs are expensive to insure, overall premiums shouldn’t be exorbitant.